When to Consider a More Nimble Search

 A Streamlined Process

-But there are times, especially when searching for candidates to fill a mid-level leadership role (director through AVP), that reimagining and revising this process to make it more nimble can actually lead to better results.
+But there are times, especially when searching for candidates to fill a professional leadership role (director through AVP), that reimagining and revising this process to make it more nimble can actually lead to better results.
 Examples might include when a position requires technical skills that are unlikely to be understood by search committee members who represent the campus broadly, or when the relationship between the hiring manager and the person in the role will be especially crucial.
 In these instances, leaving the vetting of candidates to the committee may lead to finalists who simply don’t meet the hiring manager’s specific needs.

 At WittKieffer, we have seen a growing number of clients choose to modify the traditional process and engage in a more nimble search.
 In these instances, the process begins with the hiring manager meeting with candidates who have been identified as strong.
 These meetings often take place on a rolling basis as candidates apply, rather than waiting until a deadline for applications.
 Only after two or three candidates are deemed by the hiring manager as a good fit, do they meet with other campus constituencies.
 This affords the community an opportunity to weigh in on candidates that the hiring manager feels confident will be capable of the work.